ak-ashish14/docs.getcloudify.org/content/manager/create-deployment.md

 Picking up from Step 5, [Uploading a Blueprint]({{< relref "manager/upload-blueprint.md" >}}), we'll now create the deployment for our blueprint using the command line.

 {{% gsNote title="Note" %}}
-Creating a Deployment doesn't actually create any resources, it simply generates a "Physical" representation of your application from the "Logical" (Blueprint) representation and stores in the database.
+Creating a Deployment doesn't actually create any resources, it simply generates a "Physical" representation of your application from the "Logical" (Blueprint) representation and stores it in the database.
 Technically, it is a virtual environement on the manager.
 {{% /gsNote %}}

 First create an inputs file (just like our Manager Blueprint's inputs dialog):